igorganich/damn-vulnerable-defi-halmos/test/truster/README.md

 ## Halmos version
 halmos 0.2.1.dev16+g1502e46 was used in this article
 ## Foreword
-It is strongly assumed that the reader is familiar with the previous article on solving "Unstoppable" (ADD LINK), since the main ideas here are largely repeated and we will not dwell on them again.
-It should also be clearly stated that we have postponed the "Naive-receiver"(ADD LINK) solution for now, because it is in "Truster" that further necessary techniques for the "Naive-receiver" solution are described.
+It is strongly assumed that the reader is familiar with the previous article on solving ["Unstoppable"](https://github.com/igorganich/damn-vulnerable-defi-halmos/tree/master/test/unstoppable), since the main ideas here are largely repeated and we will not dwell on them again.
+It should also be clearly stated that we have postponed the ["Naive-receiver"](https://github.com/igorganich/damn-vulnerable-defi-halmos/tree/master/test/naive-receiver) solution for now, because it is in "Truster" that further necessary techniques for the "Naive-receiver" solution are described.
 In order not to mislead the reader and not to rush ahead, this order of presentation of the material was chosen.
 ## Idea overview
 Based on what we already know, we will again try to make an attacker contract that would symbolically execute some transaction and hope that this will lead to the attack we need.
 But will it be enough this time?
 ## Preparation for the attack